Home » Blog » Out-of-Band Management: What It Is and Why You Need It

 Why choose Nodegrid for out-of-band management?

 Many network teams think of out-of-band as being a huge expense and time sink.
-Setting up a proper OOB, IMI infrastructure typically requires 6 or more boxes at each business site for routing, switching, firewall, storage, cellular access, and a jump box.
+Setting up proper infrastructure for OOBM and IMI typically requires 6 or more boxes at each business site for routing, switching, firewall, storage, cellular access, and a jump box.
 The Nodegrid platform from ZPE Systems reduces the cost and headache of out-of-band management by combining all these functions and more into a single box.
-Teams can easily drop a Nodegrid box in each site at a fraction of the cost of deploying a traditional OOB network.
+Teams can easily drop a Nodegrid box in each site at a fraction of the cost of deploying a traditional OOBM network.

-That’s because Nodegrid is the only Gen 3 out-of-band management solution.
-Nodegrid OOB devices use the x86 Linux-based NodegridOS, which is capable of running VMs and Docker containers to host your choice of third-party applications for automation, orchestration, security, SD-WAN, and more.
+Nodegrid is the first and only Gen 3 out-of-band management solution.
+Nodegrid OOBM devices use the x86 Linux-based NodegridOS, which is capable of running VMs and Docker containers to host your choice of third-party applications for automation, orchestration, security, SD-WAN, and more.
 Nodegrid’s ability to host other vendors’ software ensures that teams have access to all the tools they need to troubleshoot and recover infrastructure from within the IMI environment, making it the perfect network resilience multi-tool.

-Nodegrid OOB management software is available as an on-premises solution or a highly scalable cloud-based app, and both support easy integrations with tools for monitoring, automated configuration management, and more.
+Nodegrid OOBM software is available as an on-premises solution or a highly scalable cloud-based app, and both support easy integrations with tools for monitoring, automated configuration management, and more.
 This enables teams to consolidate and streamline their workflows, maximizing efficiency while reducing the risk of human error.

 Nodegrid’s other key features include: